 During the research project curators also reattributed the use of the object.
 Much of the decoration relates closely to Christ.
 This subject matter is unusual for a reliquary, which usually shows scenes from the life of its associated saint.
 It suggests that the container was not a reliquary but was used to hold the Eucharist (the bread blessed by the priest during the Christian mass).
 The bread would probably have been kept in a small box known as a pyx within the larger container (or tabernacle).

 This new research has changed our understanding of the history of this medieval masterpiece.
-No longer the Eltenberg Reliquary, it will be displayed in the Medieval and Renaissance Galleries as a tabernacle from Cologne.
+No longer the Eltenberg Reliquary, it is now displayed in the Medieval and Renaissance Galleries as a tabernacle from Cologne.

 Only two containers like this are known to exist in the world.
 The other belongs to the Kunstgewerbemuseum in Berlin.
 In 2005 specialists at the Kunstgewerbemuseum embarked on a collaborative project with the V&A to research and conserve the V&A tabernacle and to compare it with the Berlin container, which had recently been conserved.
 The research findings were to be included in an exhibition in Berlin.